 Why Maps and Mandalas?

+When I first rebranded this website (originally my travel blog was called Barefoot Beach Blonde, a mouthful I know) people were always asking me where the name came from.
 The maps part is easy.
 I love to travel, to explore, and to see new places.
 Covering ground on a map is a part of that.
 But the mandalas?
 Well that’s something a little bit more interesting.

 Everybody draws when they’re a kid, but between the ages of about 10 and 17 I stopped drawing altogether.
 Why?
 I felt that I wasn’t very good at it because real-life drawing was something I never mastered.
 In this period I didn’t stop creating things of course.
 I fell in love with fabric art, collage, photography and colouring in.
 The thing I enjoyed colouring in the most was mandalas.